Masterfloh/masterfloh/README.md

 ### Hi there, I'm Jakob! 👋

 ## 🚀 About Me
-I'm a developer, entrepreneur, and problem-solver, building software and business solutions through **Moon Holding Group** and its subsidiaries.
+I'm a developer, entrepreneur, and problem-solver, building software and business solutions through my company.

 ### 💻 Tech Stack